charbj/wiggle/README.md

       /path/to/ChimeraX/bin/python3.9 -m pip install cupy-cuda100 mrcfile phate umap-learn pyqtgraph scikit-image sklearn torch pyyaml

+Some users have reported that the above method fails (maybe if ChimeraX was installed via `apt install .deb` - see https://github.com/charbj/wiggle/issues/2).
+If this is the case, try the following:

+      /path/to/ChimeraX/bin/ChimeraX -m pip install cupy-cuda100 mrcfile phate umap-learn pyqtgraph scikit-image sklearn torch pyyaml

 ### Clone WIGGLE and install into ChimeraX.

       mkdir /path/to/save/software/